kilerhg/MyCalc-Python/README.md

 ## Descrição

-A simple Calculator with PySide, PyQt and some functions
+A simple Calculator with PySide2, PyQt5 and some functions

 ## Como Usar